Sunday, October 23, 2011

 How to Live Well on $15,000 a Year

 What about monthly bills?
 For electric, make sure you limit your usage.
 Only turn on lights when and where you need them.
 Avoid running the air conditioning/heating when you can get by without it.
 Unplug things you don't use very often.
 Use the new kind of light bulbs that use less energy.
 Same goes for water in that it should be used sparingly by avoiding long showers and running the water when it is not needed.

 For internet, shop around for promotional rates from all available suppliers.
 You should be able to get a good deal for a year.
 If they raise your rates, call them up and haggle with them or switch to another company to get another promotion.
-If you want to cut out internet expenses completely, see if there are any free wifi connections near your area.
+If you want to cut out internet expenses completely, see if there are any free WiFi connections near your area.

 Avoid entertainment expenses.
 There are plenty of free activities to do or ones that don't cost a lot of money.
 Personally, I don't go out a lot, so most of my entertainment is from tv and computer.
 Other options include going to a park, walking, bike riding, going to a library, a free museum, or a public concert.